 Cotting began his own career with the investment banking firm of Lee, Higginson & Company.
 After serving in the Army Air Service during World War I, he returned to the investment firm, where he became a partner.
 Cotting served as chairman of the board and director from 1955 until 1967, when Lee, Higginson merged with Hayden, Stone & Co.

 Over the years, a wide array of New England businesses and charitable organizations benefited from Cotting’s experience and largesse.
 In addition to his activities at Harvard, he was vice chairman of the board of the Provident Institution for Savings, and director of the Blackstone Mutual Fire Insurance Company, the Maine Central Railroad, and the Portland Terminal Company.
 He also served as a board member of Massachusetts General Hospital, a trustee and president of The Boston Home, Inc., and a member of the Corporation of the Museum of Science.
-The Cotting School is Lexington MA, was also named for Charels Cotting and his uncle, Francis Joy Cotting for their years of service and support.
-Charles served as Trustee and Treasurer fro nearly 60 years, and managed the endowment for 40 years, a period where its value grew ten-fold.
+The Cotting School in Lexington, MA was also named for Charles Cotting and his uncle, Francis Joy Cotting, for their years of service and support.
+Charles served as Trustee and Treasurer for nearly 60 years, and managed the endowment for 40 years, a period where its value grew ten-fold.

 Cotting’s endowment to HBS included items from the family’s collection of museum-quality art and objects, donated for permanent display in Cotting House.
 The collection includes paintings, pewter hollowware, Currier and Ives prints, antique furniture, and rugs.
 One of the most arresting details of the building’s exterior is a matched set of limestone tablets set into the facade on either side of the portico.
 One bears a sculptured representation of the Cotting family coat of arms: the other, a similar acknowledgment of the Winslow family, Mrs. Cotting’s ancestors.